Varkous/Simulacrum/README.md

 # index
 Holds the framework objects, core server functions, along with the checkpoint routers
 # @NodeExpressAppFrame
 Calls all the fundamental frameworks, and creates the server listener.
-It provides the Class which serves Express, and all the routes.
+It provides the Class which serves Express along with the routes object.
 # "Controllers"
 Contains the back-end script files:
   * UserHandling deals with authentication/authorization, session checking, updating Session "store", and reporting results of file operations (including errors) back to the client